Sender Authentication refers to the different technologies that are used to make sure email content is legitimate and deliverable.

 - Use of the pointer directives ‘?all’ or ‘+all’ is not sufficient to authenticate messages accurately.
 Emarsys deliverability standards do not require, but strongly encourage you to use the ‘–all’ directive whenever possible.

-To configure DKIM, see Configuring your DNS settings yourself.
+To configure DKIM, see SAP Emarsys DNS settings.

 If you need custom DKIM, please contact Emarsys Support.